Wills, Trusts and Probate Disputes

 Our lawyers are based in Kent and London but we act for clients throughout England and Wales, as well as overseas.
 We are always willing to meet with our clients at any of our offices or, if appropriate, at their home or their place of work.
 Wherever our clients are based, we ensure we communicate with them in a way that suits them.

-In the team we also have a member of the Society of Trust and Estate Practitioners and Solicitors for the Elderly.
+In the team we have members of the Association of Contentious Trust and Probate Specialists.

 The freedom to disinherit